Teradata/stacki-wiki/Frontend-Installation.md

 Stacki requires a single dedicated server that will host all the software and services used to build out other servers.
-We call this server the **Frontend**, and the first step to running stacki is to build a Frontend.
+We call this server the **Frontend**, and the first step to running Stacki is to build a Frontend.

 The process is fairly simple and looks similar to a standard Linux build with the addition of a wizard to capture site-specific